The Art & Science of Becoming Someone Else

 Many actors find this shift uncomfortable at first, especially if they’re new to the process.
 It can be unnerving to leave behind the comfort of your own identity and inhabit someone else’s.
 But that discomfort is where the growth happens.
 When I coach actors, I encourage them to embrace this challenge, to step fully into the unknown territory of their character’s mindset and feelings.

-Learning to move from your own perspective into that of another is both thrilling and challenging.
+Learning to move from your own perspective into that of another is both thrilling and challenging, which is exactly what we work through, week by week, in part-time training.
 But in the end, it’s what makes real acting possible.
 Without this ability to fully inhabit a different perspective, we’re just reciting lines.
 With it, we’re storytellers, inviting the audience to see the world in a new way.

-There’s a concept in psychology called “depersonalization,” where people feel detached from their own identity, as though they’re observing themselves from the outside.
-In acting, this sense of detachment is not only helpful but necessary.
+There’s a concept in psychology called “self-distancing,” where a person deliberately steps back to observe their own experience as if from the outside, rather than being immersed inside it.
+In acting, this shift is not only helpful but necessary.
 It allows us to step out of ourselves and fully occupy the character’s reality.

 Real Acting: When “You” Becomes “Them”